 I am not here to argue.
 I am here to sound an alarm.

 To Congress — every member, regardless of party: Do your job.
 The Constitution gives you the authority and the responsibility to decide when this nation goes to war.
 Use it.
 Vote on a formal Authorization for the Use of Military Force.
 Define the objectives.
 Set the boundaries.
-Create the accountability that does not currently exist.
+Create the accountability not currently in place.
 If this war is justified, then make the case to the American people and vote for it openly.
 If it is not, then have the courage to say so.
 You swore an oath to the Constitution, not to any president.
 Act like it.

 To my fellow Americans: Call your representatives.
 Not tomorrow.
 Today.
 Do not let them tell you this is partisan.
 A mother burying her son in uniform does not care which party started the war.
 A child growing up with a father hollowed out by combat does not care who was in the White House when the first bomb fell.
 I know, because I was that child.
 The damage is the same regardless of the letter next to someone's name.